MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 + Publish from your local session:  At the `REMOTE>` prompt, use `pause()` to return the R command line in your local session.
 Then, publish your service.
 Use `resume()` from your local prompt to return to the command-line in the remote R session.

 + Authenticate again from within the remote session to enable connections from that remote session to the web node API.
 At the `REMOTE>` prompt, authenticate with `remoteLogin()` or `remoteLoginAAD()`.
 But this time, explicitly set the argument `session = FALSE`  so that a second remote session is NOT created **and** provide your username and password directly in the function.
-When attempting to login from a remote session, you are not prompted for user credentials.
-You must pass valid values for `username` and `password` to this function.
+When attempting to log in from a remote session, you are not prompted for user credentials.
+Instead, pass valid values for `username` and `password` to this function.
 Then, you are authenticated and able to publish from the `REMOTE>` prompt.

 >[!WARNING]
 >If you try to publish a web service from the remote R session without authenticating from that session, you get a message such as `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.